 Q: What are the solo performance requirements for music majors?

-A: Music majors are required to participate in Recital Class each semester they are enrolled in primary applied music lessons.
-They are to attend class every Wednesday at 3:20 p.m. in the Harkness Chapel and perform once within the academic year.
-The department does not require music majors to perform full-length solo recitals, but students are welcome to do so with the approval of their applied instructor.
+A: Music majors are required to participate in Recital Class each semester that they are enrolled in primary applied music lessons.
+Students are to attend class every Wednesday at 3:20 PM in the Harkness Chapel and perform once each academic year.
+The music department does not require full-length solo recitals, but students are welcome to do so with the approval of their applied instructor.
 Jury Exams are required each academic year.
 Other recital opportunities include the Concerto Competition and Ronis Recital Prize.

 Q: What are jury examinations?

-A: Jury examinations are final exams for primary applied lessons.
+A: Jury Exams are final exams for primary applied lessons.
 Each music major is required to perform jury exams specific to their degree.
 Students are evaluated by their applied instructor and several department faculty members.
-These jury exams allow the department to track a student’s progress in the applied lesson sequence.
-These are scheduled during Reading Days of each semester.
+These jury exams allow the department to track progress in the applied lesson sequence.

 Q: How many music students attend CWRU Music?

-A: The number of undergraduate majors varies from about 80 to about 100, and the number of graduate students is usually about 50.
-In addition, we teach required courses to students at the Cleveland Institute of Music (CIM), with which we have a Joint Music Program.
+A: The number of undergraduate majors varies from about 80 to about 100 and the number of graduate/professional students is usually about 50.
+In addition, we teach required music courses to all students enrolled at CIM.